digitaldreams/laracrud/README.md

 [See API documentation](https://github.com/digitaldreams/laracrud/wiki/API-Development)
 ## Create everything at once

-If we need all of the command to then just to
+If we need all the command to then just to
 ```php
     php artisan laracrud:mvc users
     php artisan laracrud:mvc users --api // create all the API related resources